hdocmsu/hdocmsu.github.io/_pages/about.md

 -   Mathematical modeling, numerical simulations, and optimization

--   Automatic and reproducible pipelines for data curation, cleaning, and visualization, statistical analysis, and report/presentation generation using Git version control, nbdev, Bash, Python, R, and related packages
+-   Automatic and reproducible pipelines for data curation, cleaning, and visualization, statistical analysis, and report/presentation generation using Git version control, nbdev, quarto, Bash, Python, R, and related packages

 In my spare time, I enjoy walking, jogging, running, and learning the latest advances in science and technology.